-During the interview process, candidates will be asked standard questions and their responses will be recorded for ease of comparison by a designated note-taker on the interview panel.
+During the interview process, candidates will be asked standard questions and their responses will be recorded for ease of comparison.
 Any concerns raised through contact with referees will be discussed with the candidate at this stage.
 The recruitment panel will ask open questions to assess the candidate's experience and suitability for the post, and to explore the candidate's motivation towards safeguarding and their suitability to work with children.

 The school will use a range of selection techniques to identify the most suitable person for the post.